ebolution/laravel-base-crud-module-creator/README.md

 1. Module vendor
 2. Module name
 3. Module path
+4. Model name
+5. Table name
-4. Author name
+6. Author name
-5. Author email
+7. Author email
-6. Copyright info
+8. Copyright info
-7. License info
+9. License info

 The command will then perform the following actions:

 1. Create a new directory at the specified module path.
 2. Clone the base CRUD module scaffold repository into the new directory.
 3. Remove the .git folder in the cloned repository.
-4. Replace occurrences of the default vendor name, module name, author, email, copyright, and license with the provided values in .php, .json, and .md files.
+4. Replace occurrences of the default vendor name, module name, model name, table name, author, email, copyright, and license with the provided values in .php, .json, and .md files.
 5. Update the composer.json file with the new module vendor and name.

-Upon successful completion, the new module will be ready for use and customization.
+Upon successful completion, the new module will be ready for use and customization (look for TODO's inside the code)

 ## License